 What are business rates?

-Business rates is a local tax that is paid by the occupiers of all non-domestic /business property, in the same way that council tax is a tax on domestic property.
+Business rates is a local tax that is paid by the occupiers of all non-domestic or business property, in the same way that council tax is a tax on domestic property.

 Roles and responsibilities

-The VOA sets the rateable value of business premises by using property details such as rental information.
+The Valuation office agency sets the value of business premises by using property details such as rental information.

 What is the Rateable Value?

 The rateable value is assessed by the Valuation Office Agency, which is an agency of HM Revenue and Customs.